itissid/Drop-PoT/docs/ROADMAP.md

 # For model improvement
 ## Data scraping
 Two things here are key:
-- We want to know how our toy model performs in terms of quality/
+- We want to know how our toy model performs in terms of quality.
 - We want to define a quality metric for improving this model.
+- Find scrapers for Google Restaurant/Facebook/Insta pages which we can use for getting Place review data.

 1. The data: Venky and I will work on ingesting it into the framework then try generate some moods from chatGPT and index them into our database and check them manually.